fawad-khan-1/Traffic-Intersection/README.md

 ## Project Background

-This original project was done as an assigned lab project for my Embedded Systems class as an undergraduate engineering student.
-It provided a hands-on experience with microcontroller programming, digital inputs and outputs, traffic-control sequencing, breadboard circuit construction, and testing embedded software on physical hardware using the Texas Instruments, TM4C123G microcontroller on Tiva LAunchpad.
+This original project was done as an assigned lab project for my Embedded Systems class offered by my university as a required undergraduate engineering course.
+It provided a hands-on experience with microcontroller programming, digital inputs and outputs, traffic-control sequencing, breadboard circuit construction, and testing embedded software on physical hardware using the Texas Instruments, TM4C123G microcontroller on Tiva Launchpad.

-Revisiting the project later by porting it to an Arduino  provided an opportunity to implement the same control system on a different embedded platform.
+Revisiting the project later by porting it to an Arduino  provided me with an opportunity to implement the same control system on a different embedded platform.

 ## Project Purpose